aditya-an1l/aditya-an1l/README.md

 <img src="https://img.shields.io/badge/mysql-%2300000f.svg?style=for-the-badge&logo=mysql&logoColor=white">
 </p>

-My interest changes and evolve with time.
-I experiment alot with languages and tech stack, so expect this section to get updated every now and then.
+My interest changes and evolves with time.
+I experiment a lot with languages and tech stack, so expect this section to get updated every now and then.

 Here are few technical skills which I currently possess:
 - **Frontend**: HTML5 / CSS3, React